BrannonKLuong/dropshop_ML_overlay/README.md

     ```

 4. Course or build course is designed in one of two forms.
 Using the User Interface the User draws bounding boxes and returns the same data or for testing purposes a hard-coded version list of arrays.
 The following function is used with the belief that the algorithm will do one of two things.
-Either save the following data structure and load it or have time before the experiment actually begins to initialize it.
-The variable <b>x_y_map</b>
+Either save the following data structure and load it or have time before the experiment begins to initialize it.
+The variable <b>x_y_map</b> will run through every segment of the course and map every single (x, y) coordinate inside of the provided drawn course to a dictionary.
+The idea is to trade the start time before the algorithm is fixed at some O(n<sup>2</sup>) for each of the x by y boxes to help expedite the search process throughout the algorithm.
+This way every detection returning some (x, y) can be mapped to a dictionary of its corresponding section.
+This allows us to quickly receive the direction or the direction in which the detection should be traveling.

 6. Each Segment is either a Straight or a Curve and each one holds a data structure that helps store using the top left corner point and bottom right-hand corner point.